 You will be joining a department with a rich history of literary translation across many of the world's major languages.
 We work closely with The School of Modern Languages and Cultures, and our staff includes several award-winning translators including Chantal Wright (winner of the Cliff Becker Book Prize in Translation, twice shortlisted for The Marsh Award for Children's Literature in Translation), Maureen Freely (novelist; winner of the MLA's Lois Roth Award for a Translation of a Literary Work; translator of Nobel prizewinner Orhan Pamuk), and Michael Hulse (poet; translator of Nobel prizewinner Elfriede Jelinek).

 Inaugurated in 2017, the prize aims to address the gender imbalance in translated literature and to increase the number of international women’s voices accessible by a British and Irish readership.
-The Prize will be awarded for the second time on Tuesday 13 November 2018 to the best eligible work of fiction, poetry or literary non-fiction, or work of fiction for children or young adults, that has been written by a woman, translated into English by a female or male translator, and published by a UK or Irish publisher.
+The Prize will be awarded for the third time in 2019 to the best eligible work of fiction, poetry or literary non-fiction, play text or work of fiction for children or young adults, that has been written by a woman, translated into English by a translator of any gender, and published by a UK or Irish publisher.

 At Warwick you will be working in a department that is both academically respected and actively engaged in the wider profession of literary translation.